 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements include the activity of the Company and its wholly-owned subsidiaries and have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim financial information pursuant to Securities and Exchange Commission (“SEC”) rules and regulations.
-Accordingly, they do not include all the information and notes required by generally accepted accounting principles for annual financial statements.
+The accompanying unaudited condensed consolidated financial statements include the activity of the Company and its wholly-owned subsidiaries and have been prepared in accordance with GAAP for interim financial information pursuant to Securities and Exchange Commission (“SEC”) rules and regulations.
+Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included in the condensed consolidated financial statements for the interim periods presented herein, but are not necessarily indicative of operating results to be achieved for full fiscal years or other interim periods.
-The condensed consolidated balance sheet as of August 31, 2018 was derived from the audited financial statements as of that date, as restated, but does not include all disclosures as required by GAAP.
-These condensed consolidated financial statements and notes should be read in conjunction with the Company’s audited consolidated financial statements and accompanying notes for the fiscal year ended August 31, 2018, as restated, and notes thereto included in the Company’s Form 10-K/A for the year then ended and filed with the SEC on April 11, 2019.
+The condensed consolidated balance sheet as of August 31, 2019 was derived from the audited financial statements as of that date but does not include all disclosures as required by GAAP.
+These condensed consolidated financial statements and notes should be read in conjunction with the Company’s audited consolidated financial statements and accompanying notes for the fiscal year ended August 31, 2019 and notes thereto included in the Company’s Annual Report on Form 10-K for the fiscal year then ended and filed with the SEC on November 12, 2019.

-References to amounts in these notes to condensed consolidated financial statements are in thousands, except per share data, unless otherwise specified.
+References to amounts in these notes to condensed consolidated financial statements are in thousands, except per share amounts, unless otherwise specified.

 Use of Estimates

-Significant estimates relied upon in preparing these condensed consolidated financial statements include revenue recognition, accounts receivable reserves, inventory and related reserves, valuations and purchase price allocations related to business combinations, expected future cash flows used to evaluate the recoverability of long-lived assets, estimated fair values of long-lived assets used to record impairment charges related to intangible assets and goodwill, amortization periods, accrued expenses, stock-based compensation, and recoverability of the Company’s net deferred tax assets and any related valuation allowance.
+Significant estimates relied upon in preparing these condensed consolidated financial statements include revenue recognition, accounts receivable reserves, inventory and related reserves, expected future cash flows used to evaluate the recoverability of long-lived assets, estimated fair values of long-lived assets used to record impairment charges related to intangible assets and goodwill, amortization periods, accrued expenses, stock-based compensation, and recoverability of the Company’s net deferred tax assets and any related valuation allowance.

 Although the Company regularly assesses these estimates, actual results could differ materially from these estimates.
 Changes in estimates are recorded in the period in which they become known.
 The Company bases its estimates on historical experience and various other assumptions that it believes to be reasonable under the circumstances.
 Actual results may differ from management’s estimates if past experience or other assumptions do not turn out to be substantially accurate.

-The Company is subject to a number of risks similar to those of other companies of similar size and having a focus of serving the cannabis industry, including, the development stage of certain products, competition, limited number of suppliers, integration of acquisitions, substantial indebtedness, disruptions in the U.S. and global economy and financial markets, including as a result of COVID-19, government regulations, protection of proprietary rights, and dependence on key individuals.
+The Company is subject to a number of risks similar to those of other companies of similar size and with a focus on serving the cannabis and CBD industries, including, the development of certain products, competition, a limited number of suppliers, integration of acquisitions, substantial indebtedness, disruptions in the U.S. and global economy and financial markets, including as a result of COVID-19, government regulations, protection of proprietary rights, and dependence on key individuals.
 If the Company does not successfully generate additional products and services, or if such products and services are developed but not successfully commercialized, the Company could lose revenue opportunities.

 Trade accounts receivable are carried at their estimated collectible amounts.
-Trade credit is generally extended on a short-term basis, thus, trade receivables do not bear interest.
+Trade credit is generally extended on a short-term basis; thus, trade receivables do not bear interest.
 Trade accounts receivables are periodically evaluated for collectability based on past credit history and their current financial condition.
 The Company’s allowance for doubtful accounts was $8,342 and $1,058 as of February 29, 2020 and August 31, 2019, respectively.
 The increase in allowance for doubtful accounts was driven primarily by the deteriorating credit conditions in California exhibited by the Company's customers in this market, which have significantly impacted the Company's ability to collect, in part or in full, amounts owed by these customers.
 The Company’s sales return reserve was $593 and $477 as of February 29, 2020 and August 31, 2019, respectively, and is included in “Accounts receivable, net” on the Company’s condensed consolidated balance sheet.

-Inventories are stated at the lower of cost or net realizable value using the first-in first out (FIFO) method.
-The Company’s inventory consists of finished goods of $53,013 and $11,814 as of May 31, 2019 and August 31, 2018, respectively.
+Inventories are stated at the lower of cost or net realizable value using the average cost method.
+The Company’s inventory consists of finished goods of $26,423 and $43,768 as of February 29, 2020 and August 31, 2019, respectively.
 The Company also makes prepayments against the future delivery of inventory classified as prepaid inventory.
-The Company’s prepaid inventory was $10,266 and $11,019 as of May 31, 2019 and August 31, 2019, respectively.
+The Company’s prepaid inventory was $7,473 and $7,134 as of February 29, 2020 and August 31, 2019, respectively.
 The Company regularly reviews inventory and, when appropriate, records a provision for obsolete and excess inventory.
 The provision is based on actual loss experience and a forecast of product demand compared to its remaining shelf life.
 As of February 29, 2020, the Company had $14,442 of inventory reserve.

 Net Loss Per Share

 In accordance with ASC 606, Revenue from Contracts with Customers, the Company applies the following steps to recognize revenue for the sale of products that reflects the consideration to which the Company expects to be entitled to receive in exchange for the promised goods: